Visit Thingvellir National Park, Geysir geothermal area and Gullfoss waterfall and enjoy a soothing bath at Fontana Thermal Baths.

-In ancient times Skalholt was the wealthiest, most populated and influential settlement in Iceland.
-This center of Christianity, culture and education enjoyed a heyday lasting 700 years from the mid-11th century until the end of the 18th.
+In ancient times Skalholt was the wealthiest, most populated and most influential settlement in Iceland.
+This centre of Christianity, culture and education enjoyed great prosperity lasting 700 years from the mid-11th century until the end of the 18th.

 During summer free classical concerts are offered in the church featuring contemporary music, and early Icelandic music with period instruments.